spectrochempy/spectrochempy/docs/devguide/contributing.rst

        sudo apt-get install git

--  Alternatively, once miniconda or anaconda is installed (see :ref:`contributing.dev_env`), one can use conda to install
+-  Alternatively, once miniconda or anaconda is installed (see :ref:`contributing_environment`), one can use conda to install
    git:

    .. sourcecode:: bash